nexxeln/astrid/README.md

 # astrid

-astrid is a discord bot currently in development.
+astrid is archived cause im bored of discord bots